open/close all folders

 - Nephrite's Heel Realization afterward, when he realizes how much he has lied to Naru and used her.
 Even here, she got kidnapped due to him making an Engineered Public Confession about needing to find out Sailor Moon's identity.
 He apologizes to her for lying, as he's dying.

 - Nephrite and Naru's final moments go between this and Tear Jerker (even the squawky, and at times, horrible voice actor for Naru in the original English version didn't detract from it).

 - Thankfully the Viz dub did a much better job, with the conversation about chocolate parfait being particularly charming in the hands of Liam O'Brien and Danielle Judovits (credited as Danielle Nicole).

-- Usagi sitting with Makoto and sharing lunch when the latter is Eating Lunch Alone because everyone else is afraid of her.
+- Usagi sitting with Makoto and sharing lunch when the latter is Eating Lunch Alone because everyone else is afraid of her in Episode 25.

 - Yuuichirou (Chad, the homeless drifter who stayed with Raye and her grandfather because he fell in love with Raye) defending Rei from a youma.
 "If it's for you, Miss Rei, I wouldn't mind dying!"

 - From the same episode we have Usagi desperately trying to make amends with Rei after she fails to respond in the right way when Rei asks the girls for help with her grandfather's mood swings.
 After Rei tells her that she never wants to be friends with her again Usagi is left devastated and tries to think off ways make things better.
 Eventually she decides to bring some food from her house and share it with Rei just in time to protect Rei from her grandfather (who was turned into one of the Seven Great Youma).
 Usagi proceeds to say a line that likely served as the capstone for her and Rei's relationship going forward: